jlinoff/pam/README.md

 <img src="www/help/pam-new-record-title.png" width="400" alt="new-record">

-From there you click or tap on the `"Type"` pulldown to select and create the first record field.
+From there you click or tap on the `"New Field"` pulldown to select and create the first record field.
 Don't worry if you select the wrong one, they are easy to delete.

 Here is where you select "ingredients" for the first field.

 <img src="pam-new-record-field-1-select.png" width="400" alt="new-record-field-1-select">

-And then change the field name to "ingredients" and populate it.
+Populate it by typing into the _"textarea"_ box.

 <img src="pam-new-record-field-1.png" width="400" alt="new-record-field-1">